API-Skeletons/doctrine-graphql/events.rst

 Events
 ======

-All events are grouped under a common **ZF\\Doctrine\\GraphQL\\Event** object.
+All events are grouped under a common **ApiSkeletons\\Doctrine\\GraphQL\\Event** object.
 In this repository the same event can be called in different places based on context such as when building an EntityType and when building the filters for an EntityType; both places need the same type override.
 That is why all events are grouped.

 Filtering Query Builders